Overview of the Regulatory Process

 The Administrative Procedures Act requirements are designed to provide the public with a meaningful opportunity to participate in the adoption of regulations or rules that have the force of law by California state agencies.
 The rulemaking process includes comprehensive public notice and comment requirements.
 It also requires that documents and information on which the rulemaking action is based are available for review and inspection.
 Additional information regarding California’s Administrative Procedures Act can be found on the Office of Administrative Law (OAL) website at www.oal.ca.gov/rulemaking_process.

 In addition to going through the formal rulemaking process set forth in the Administrative Procedures Act, boards and bureaus within the Department of Consumer Affairs (DCA) must also undergo an internal review process.
-The development and review of regulations is a collaborative effort, involving Board members and staff, DCA legal staff, budget staff, and executive staff, and staff of the Business, Consumer Services and Housing Agency.
-The DCA has a four-phase process to approve regulatory packages: (1) Concept; (2) Production; (3) Initial and (4) Final.
+The development and review of regulations is a collaborative effort, involving Board members and staff; DCA legal staff, budget staff, and executive staff; and staff of the Business, Consumer Services and Housing Agency and Department of Finance.
+The Department of Consumer Affairs (DCA) has a four-phase process to approve regular regulatory packages.

 Regulation Development